 First, make sure you stop where it is safe and turn on your hazard lights if possible, otherwise you may be subject to penalties or criminal prosecution.
 Proceed by assessing the situation and ensuring safety.
-Always cooperate with the police and give them or anyone who suffers loss or injury from the collision your name, address, driver’s license number, the name and address of the registered owner of the vehicle, registration number of the vehicle and all information from the insurance card.
+Always cooperate with the police.
+Give them, or anyone who suffers from loss or injury due to the accident your name, address, driver’s license number, the name and address of the registered owner of the vehicle, registration number of the vehicle and all information from the insurance card.
 You may want to take pictures, if possible.

 If the collision is serious, remain at the scene of the collision and wait for the police.
 If you fail to remain at the scene, you could be charged with a traffic or criminal offence.
 Call the police and explain the situation.
-They will let you know whether you should remain at the scene or attend at a police station to make a written account.
+They will let you know whether you should remain at the scene or come to a police station to make a statement.
 If someone is injured, you must remain at the scene until the police arrive.
-Do not move your vehicle until the police give you permission to do so.
-Even if there are no injuries, you may prefer not to move the vehicle until the police arrive and investigate.
-If there is a dispute as to who is at fault or the other driver is drinking, it is also imperative that the police attend the scene.
+Do not move your vehicle until the police permit you to do so.
+Even if there are no injuries, you may want to wait until the police arrive and examine the scene.
+If there is a dispute about who is at fault or the other driver seems to be drinking, it is also imperative that the police attend the scene.

-Where the damage to any vehicle amounts to approximately $2,000 (as of January 1, 2011), or more, you should remain at the scene until the police arrive.
+If damage to any vehicle amounts to approximately $2,000 (as of January 1, 2011), or more, you should remain at the scene until the police arrive.
 You will also be required to file a Collision Report.
-If you believe the damage is less than $2,000, call the police and ask them if you should remain at the scene or attend at the police station.
+If you believe the damage is less than $2,000, call the police and ask them if you should remain at the scene or go to the police station.
 You should attend at the police station within 1 day of the collision.
-Auto-body shops cannot repair a vehicle with an estimated damage over $2,000 unless the vehicle has an “accident sticker”.
-The police will provide you with a sticker to attach to the windshield of the vehicle after a written report have been provided to them of the incident.
+Auto-body shops are not allowed to repair a vehicle with an estimated damage over $2,000 unless the vehicle has an “accident sticker” on it.
+The police will provide you with a sticker to attach to the windshield of the vehicle after a written report has been provided to them of the incident.

-Generally, there is no legal duty to help strangers, but in some situations, you may have a legal obligation to provide or secure medical assistance.
-However, there is generally no legal obligation to assist strangers.
-If you assist with any injured persons at the scene of an accident, you will not be held liable for injury or death caused by your assistance unless you are grossly negligent or use extremely improper care.
+Generally, there is no legal duty to help strangers, but in some situations, you may have a legal duty to provide or get medical help.
+If you help any injured persons at the scene of an accident, you will not be responsible for injury or death caused by your help, unless you are grossly negligent or use extremely improper care.

 Gather as much information as you can about the collision scene.
-Get the names, address and phone numbers of all parties and witnesses.
-The other driver must give you their name, address, phone number and insurance particulars.
-If the witnesses or other drivers involved in the accident do not remain at the scene, write down or take a photo of their license plate numbers and a description of them and their vehicle.
+Get the names, addresses and phone numbers of all parties and witnesses.
+The other driver must give you their name, address, phone number and insurance information.
+If the witnesses or other drivers involved in the accident do not remain at the scene, write down or take a photo of their license plate numbers, a description of them, and their vehicle.
 You can find out who the owner is from your local Motor Vehicle Registry office.

 - The date, time and exact location of the accident.

-- The direction that each vehicle was traveling.
+- The direction that each vehicle was travelling.

 - The weather and road conditions.